-Water twice a week if we haven't had any rain.
-Rainy season usually waters our plants throughout the summer but you can't always count on the weather.
+Water twice a week if we haven't had rain.

-Look for insect damage.
-Take bagged cuttings to your local nursery for diagnosis and treatment options.
+Check for pest damage.
+If you see some, take bagged cuttings to your local nursery for diagnosis and treatment advice.

 All the best info and ideas from past issues of our monthly newsletter - The Grow-zine!